CSIRO-GeoscienceAnalytics/GeoPIXE/README.md

 observed features (region shapes or element-element Associations), and make corrections and then to explore their content.

+### GeoPIXE Demo data

-The GeoPIXE Demo data can be downloaded from this DOI:  https://doi.org/10.25919/mc2f-1979 (NOTE: There is a problem with this archive at present, with broken/missing soft links.
-A new archive will be available soon to rectify the problem.)
+The GeoPIXE Demo data can be downloaded from this DOI:  https://doi.org/10.25919/ff5b-wr11 This uses a simple dir structure, aimed at a single user.

+If you plan to host a GeoPIXE analysis workshop of many users, and would like organize the data on disk to avoid multiple copies of the raw data (but have a separate copy of working files for each user), then download from this DOI:  https://doi.org/10.25919/3yrz-7x38 But first, check out the notes in the "Read me - Linux.txt" file in this archive.

 ### Opening GeoPIXE using the Eclipse IDLDE environment